 Testing for BAP1 requires a blood sample.
 It takes an average of two weeks to get results.
 A positive result means the gene is mutated and a negative result means the gene is normal.

 Many patients with this mutation develop a specific type of skin tumor known as MBAITs — an acronym for melanocytic BAP1-mutated atypical intradermal tumors.
 These noncancerous growths can serve as a visual marker for patients with this mutation and an indication of risk for developing mesothelioma or other cancers.

 MBAITs are pink and tan in color and range from 0.2 to 1.0 cm in diameter.
 The benign growths resemble moles or beauty marks.
 They are often flat or slightly elevated.
 Because of their unique shape, doctors can distinguish MBAITs from other skin tumors such as Spitz nevus and AST lesions.

 Research is beginning to show the value of genetic testing to improve prognostic predictions.
 Currently, it is difficult for doctors to predict which patients will live longer than the average.
-In the future, genetic testing may provide more accurate estimations of how long someone may live with mesothelioma.
+In the future, genetic testing may provide more accurate estimations of how long someone may survive with mesothelioma.

-It seems BAP1 increases the risk of developing mesothelioma, but it also improves chances of long-term survival.
-In the future, this could mean that people with the BAP1 gene could receive more aggressive treatment because research shows they respond better than the average patient.
+It seems BAP1 increases the risk of developing mesothelioma, but also improves chances of long-term survival.
+In the future, this could mean people with the BAP1 gene could receive more aggressive treatment because research shows they respond better than the average patient.

 In 2015, a study on peritoneal mesothelioma found two genes that contributed to shorter survival.
-The genes, CDKN2A and NF2, seem to make peritoneal mesothelioma more aggressive and less responsive to surgery with heated chemotherapy.
+The genes — CDKN2A and NF2 — seem to make peritoneal mesothelioma more aggressive and less responsive to surgery with heated chemotherapy.

 More research is necessary, but in the future, this finding may help identify which patients may not benefit from aggressive cancer treatment, helping people to make more informed decisions about treatment.